Differentiable Optimization of Linear Differential Microphone Arrays: A Joint Geometry and Filter Design Framework: System model and Problem Definition

 \subsection{Optimization Problem}

-The objective is to find the optimum weights and positions of the microphones in our beamforming system to minimize the mean squared error (MSE) between the desired beampattern and the proposed one.
+The objective is to find the optimum weights and positions of the microphones in our beamforming system to minimize the mean squared error (MSE) between the beampattern of the proposed system model and LDMA.
 This optimization is subject to two constraints: 1) ensuring that the distance $\delta_m$ is within the range of $\delta_{\text{min}}$ and $\delta_{\text{max}}$, and 2) ensuring that the desired sound signal from the direction $\theta_d$ is received without distortion.
 The MSE optimization problem is formulated as follows:

-where $d(w,\theta_{d})$ is a steering vector (the source signal comes from the direction $\theta_{d}$) defined in Eq.\ref{dh}, then the distortionless constraint at $\theta_{d}$ is as \\ \textbf{Note}: In LDMAs, spatial processing is critical.
-To avoid spatial aliasing, it is essential that the interelement spacing, \(\delta_{m}\), is less than half the wavelength \((\lambda/2)\).
-This constraint ensures that the system can uniquely determine the direction of incoming sound waves without ambiguity \cite{b29}.
-Accordingly, we constrain the maximum interelement spacing $\delta_{max}$ to be less than $\lambda/2$.
-In our computational model, we have the flexibility to set $\delta_{\text{min}} = 0$, allowing for enhanced adaptability in our system's configuration.
+where $d(w,\theta_{d})$ is a steering vector (the source signal comes from the direction $\theta_{d}$) defined in Eq.\ref{dh}, then the distortionless constraint at $\theta_{d}$ is as \\ In our computational model, we have the flexibility to set $\delta_{\text{min}} = 0$, allowing for enhanced adaptability in our system's configuration.